browns4/sadiewebproject/content/advanced-markdown.md

 - Data Abstraction
 - Data Analytics
 - Computational Culture
-- Software Inovation
+- Software Innovation
 - Introductions to Environmental Sciences

 ### Community and Justice Studies

-ComJ or [Community and Justice Studies](https://sites.allegheny.edu/commjustice/) is a major designed to guide students towards investigating challenges facing community, analyze means for social actions and develop ethical reasoning.
+ComJ or [Community and Justice Studies](https://sites.allegheny.edu/commjustice/) is a major designed to guide students towards investigating challenges facing the community, analyze means for social actions, and develop ethical reasoning.

 Some Classes I have taken toward this major include:
 - Foundations of Community and Justice Studies